NASH & Chronic Liver Disease: An Essential Vaccine Guide for Patients

-Somehow, vaccines have become a very divisive and political topic.
-However, if you weed through the noise, you’ll find a wealth of evidence-based research that highlights the benefits of vaccines.
-Beyond antibiotics, little else has changed health the way vaccines have.
-Over the last 100 years, our life spans have increased by 2 to 3 decades.
-We also have fewer virus-related disabilities like hearing or vision loss or paralysis.1
+Somehow, vaccines have become a topic that divides people.
+However, if you look past the noise, you’ll find plenty of research that shows the benefits of vaccines.
+Beyond antibiotics, little else has changed in health care as much as vaccines have.
+Over the past 100 years, life expectancy has increased by 20-30 years.
+We also have fewer disabilities caused by viral infections, such as hearing loss, vision loss, or paralysis.1

-As a healthcare provider, I see that people typically think about vaccines as being an important part of health for the very young and the very old.
-However, those with complicated health diagnoses also need vaccines to reduce the risk of complications from viruses like the flu, pneumonia, and shingles.
+As a healthcare provider, I see that people often think vaccines are only for the very young and the very old.
+However, people with serious health problems also need vaccines.
+They reduce the risk of severe illness from viruses such as the flu, pneumonia, and shingles.
 This includes those living with chronic liver disease, like nonalcoholic steatohepatitis (NASH).2

 Your liver and your immune system

-Because of your liver’s high exposure to both your immune and digestive systems, it is great at screening for and destroying pathogens – even if it hasn’t been exposed to that particular one before.
-Below are some of the common vaccines recommended for people with chronic liver disease and the reasons I find them important for people living with NASH.3
+Because your liver works closely with both your immune and digestive systems, it is great at finding and destroying germs.
+It can do this even if it hasn't seen that specific germ before.
+Below are common vaccines for individuals with NASH and other liver conditions.3

-It is important to talk to your provider about the recommended vaccines you may need.
-For most people, getting vaccinated can lower the risk of severe infections and complications from viral illness.
-Like any health decision, you and your provider should review the vaccine risks and benefits that are specific to you.4
+It is important to talk to your doctor about the essential vaccines you may need.
+For most people, receiving these shots can reduce the risk of severe illness.
+As with any health decision, you and your doctor should discuss the risks and benefits for you.

 Influenza (flu) vaccine

-Influenza (flu) is a respiratory infection.
-Studies have found that people with chronic liver disease have a higher risk of severe influenza infections and death.
-Even with timely treatment, the rate of death and other complications, such as liver inflammation and bacterial infections, was higher.
-The yearly, inactivated flu vaccine is recommended for people with chronic liver disease.2
+The flu is a lung and throat infection.
+Studies find that people with chronic liver disease have a higher risk of getting very sick or dying from the flu.
+Even with fast treatment, the rate of death and other problems—like liver swelling—was higher.
+The yearly flu shot is recommended for people with chronic liver disease.2

 Pneumococcal vaccine

-Pneumococcal infections are most often caused by Streptococcus pneumoniae (S. pneumoniae).
-S. pneumoniae can create infections in your blood, lungs, brain, and nervous system.
-Research shows that people with chronic liver disease have nearly double the risk of developing serious pneumococcal infections, though some studies suggest rates are even higher than that.
-In fact, S. pneumoniae is the most common cause of pneumonia in those with chronic liver disease, whether you have cirrhosis or not.2
+These infections are most often caused by a germ called S. pneumoniae.
+This germ can cause infections in your blood, lungs, brain, and nervous system.
+Research shows that people with chronic liver disease have nearly double the risk of getting serious infections from this germ.
+In fact, it is the most common cause of pneumonia in those with liver disease.2

-The PPSV23 vaccine is recommended for those under 65 who have chronic liver disease.
-If you are older than 65, you need an additional injection of PPSV23, and potentially the PCV13 pneumococcal vaccine as well.2
+The PPSV23 vaccine is recommended for individuals under 65 with chronic liver disease.
+If you are older than 65, you need another shot of PPSV23.
+You might also need the PCV13 vaccine.2

 COVID-19 vaccine

-Studies have shown people with chronic liver disease, and especially those with cirrhosis, have a higher risk of complications and death from COVID-19 infections.
-There are a variety of COVID-19 vaccines and boosters available.
-A yearly dose of the COVID-19 vaccine is recommended for people with chronic liver disease.2
+Studies show people with chronic liver disease have a higher risk of problems and death from COVID-19.
+This is especially true for those with cirrhosis.
+An annual COVID-19 vaccine is recommended for individuals with chronic liver disease.2

 Hepatitis A and B vaccines

-If you already have a liver condition like NASH, getting an additional liver infection like hepatitis can be hard on your liver.
-In some cases, it can create a higher risk for cirrhosis or liver cancers.
-Unfortunately, hepatitis A and B vaccines may not provide as much protection for people with chronic liver disease as they do for people without liver disease.
-Regardless, hepatitis A and B vaccines are still recommended.
-They come in a combined injection or separately.
-These vaccines often require 2 to 3 doses.2
+If you already have a liver condition like NASH, getting another liver infection like hepatitis can be hard on your body.
+In some cases, it can increase the risk for cirrhosis or liver cancer.
+Sometimes, these vaccines may not work quite as well for people with liver disease.
+Even so, hepatitis A and B vaccines are still recommended.
+They are available as a single shot or separately.
+These vaccines usually need 2 to 3 doses.2

 Herpes zoster (shingles) vaccine

-At this time, chronic liver disease does not appear to increase your risk of developing herpes zoster (shingles).
-However, older age is one of the biggest risk factors for shingles.
-For that reason, people over the age of 50 with chronic liver disease are encouraged to get the two-dose Shingrix vaccine.2
+Right now, chronic liver disease does not seem to increase your risk of getting shingles.
+However, aging is one of the major risk factors.
+For that reason, people over age 50 with chronic liver disease are told to get the two-dose Shingrix vaccine.2

 Tdap (tetanus, diphtheria, pertussis) vaccine

-Often called the tetanus vaccine, this vaccine lowers the risk of developing tetanus, diphtheria, and pertussis (whooping cough).
-While some of these illnesses, like whooping cough, are often thought of as childhood illnesses, they can happen at any age.
-Tdap vaccine recommendations for people with chronic liver disease are the same as those for the general population, with a booster recommended every 10 years.2
+This vaccine reduces the risk of infection with tetanus, diphtheria, and whooping cough.
+People often think of these as childhood illnesses, but they can happen at any age.
+Recommendations for people with liver disease are the same as for everyone else.
+You should get a booster every 10 years.2

 Join the conversation